 Collectors have specific terms for some of the more prevalent motifs.
 Designs inspired by the embroidered costumes of the region are called Breton Broderie.
 The term Sujet Ordinaire is given to the more naïve decorations, while Décor Riche refers to the more elaborately detailed pieces.

-Pottery has been made in this area of France for thousands of years; the modern-day history begins with the founding of a pottery by Pierre Bousquet in 1708.
+Pottery has been made in this area of France for thousands of years; the modern-day history begins with the founding of a pottery line by Pierre Bousquet in 1708.
 Bousquet’s initial production was utilitarian in nature–clay pipes for smoking tobacco and undecorated culinary necessities.
 Pierre Bousquet was a native of Marseille in the south of France and any decoration applied to pieces reflected the styles of that region.
 Subsequent factory directors came from different areas–specifically the pottery-making centers of Nevers and Rouen–thus bringing the techniques and motifs from other regions to Quimper.
 The blending of these different techniques and designs resulted in the unique qualities that are indicative of colorful Quimper pottery collectors seek today.

 In the last quarter of the 19th century there were three primary pottery factories in Quimper: the original pottery, now known as HB (Hubaudière-Bousquet), a factory named Faïencerie d’Art Breton, better known as Henriot after Jules Henriot (its director at the time), and the Porquier factory, celebrated for its production of more elaborate and intricately-painted art pottery.
 In the 20th century, the Fouillen and Kéraluc factories were formed and a number of individual studio artists added to the production of Quimper pottery as well.